-As an Australian passport holder, you could only stay in EU for 180 days.
-So I went from central EU to North Africa then to Asia, starting with Thailand.
+As an Australian passport holder, you could only stay in Europe for 180 days.
+So I went from central Europe to North Africa then to Asia, starting with Thailand.
 I explored the country and went up to the north in Chaing Mai to complete the 1-month silent meditation) By this point I was exhausted traveling fast and really wanted a place to reflect on my past travels, plan my future travels, just be still for a while and have a sense of being at home.
 (One of these days, I will write about my months-long silent meditation experience.
 Many people who I’ve shared this story with, told me they love it and that I should write it, soon I promise you guys!)

 Hanoi itinerary for 7 days in Vietnam.